rails/rails/guides/source/asset_pipeline.md

 #### Automatic Reloading of Assets

-If you're using Propshaft on its own, it automatically checks for updates to assets like JavaScript, CSS, or images with every request.
+When using Propshaft on its own, it automatically checks for updates to assets like JavaScript, CSS, or images with every request.
 This means you can edit these files, reload the browser, and instantly see the changes without needing to restart the Rails server.

-When using modern JavaScript bundlers such as [esbuild](https://esbuild.github.io/) or [Webpack](https://webpack.js.org/) alongside Propshaft, the workflow combines both tools effectively:
+When using JavaScript bundlers such as [esbuild](https://esbuild.github.io/) or [Webpack](https://webpack.js.org/) alongside Propshaft, the workflow combines both tools effectively: